diegopacheco/diegopacheco-architecture-library/src/introduction.md

 - [Thinking Tools](tools/THINKING.md) - Tools for structured thinking and exploration.

 9. Chapter 9 - Epilogue
+- [Epilogue](epilogue/IN_THE_END.md) - Final thoughts and next steps
 - [Resources](epilogue/RESOURCES.md) - Additional reading and references
-- [Epilogue](epilogue/IN_THE_END.md) - Final thoughts and next steps
+- [Glossary](epilogue/GLOSSARY.md) - Definitions of key terms used in the book
+- [Index](epilogue/INDEX.md) - Complete index of topics covered in the book